vaheedsk36/essential-notes/linux-essential-notes.md

  - To delete a Linux user: use the userdel command like this: `userdel <username>`

-## To increase the swap memory to 4GB in Ubuntu, you can follow these steps:
+## To increase the swap memory in Ubuntu, you can follow these steps:

 1. Check the current swap usage and available space by running the **`free -h`** command.
 This will display the memory usage statistics, including swap.
 2. Disable the existing swap space by executing the following command as root or with sudo privileges: